Dre4m Shell

 By default, all changes are attempted.

-* `SQLITE_CHANGESET_OMIT`: conflicting changes are omitted.
+* `SQLITE_CHANGESET_OMIT`: Omit conflicting changes.

 An exception is thrown if the database is not